codecircuit/minstructor/doc/minstructor.md

 -f
 :   Do not prompt.

+\--no-progress-bar
+:   Hide the progress bar

 -b, \--backend [slurm|shell]
 :   Where to execute your binary (*DEFAULT*=shell).
 In case of the slurm backend,
-    jobs will be sent via sbatch.
-Hint: if you want to leave an ssh session after starting the *minstructor* , you can execute the script within a byobu(1) environment and take the `shell` backend.
+    jobs will be sent via sbatch and the maximum pending job count is limited.
+Thus `minstructor` will wait for the next job submission until you have less pending jobs.
+Hint: if you want to leave an `ssh` session after you started the *minstructor* , you can execute the script within a **byobu(1)** environment.

 -a, \--backend-args "*bargs*"
 :   Specify additional *backend arguments*.
 This option depends on your